WW1 and Dennis Huntington (1891-1956)

 Vivid IV was for personnel at Falmouth (Cornwall) and what was then Queenstown in Ireland from 1922 to 1923.

-Dennis was assigned to Vivid I for two periods.
-The first beng when he first signed up so it would make sense that he went to Vivid for his training.
+Vivid V was used for personnel at Milford Haven (South Wales).Dennis was assigned to Vivid I for two periods.
+The first was when he initially enlisted, so it makes sense that he went to Vivid for his training.

 Dennis' naval record